There are many inequalities within the NHS that impact BAME staff and patients, and understanding this is important for your Medical School interview

 - Disproportionate mortality and morbidity.
 In the first month of the pandemic, 95% of NHS Doctors who died of COVID-19 were from BAME backgrounds.
 The disproportionate death rate in BAME staff is only partially explained by health conditions, age and socio-demographic factors.

 - Staff scared to raise COVID-19 concerns.
-BAME staff are more likely to report experiences of discrimination, which may translate to these staff being less likely to speak out about their concerns or request.
-Formal disciplinary processes are more common amongst BAME groups in comparison to their white counterparts, which could be a reason for a fear of raising COVID-19 related concerns or asking for safer alternatives.
+Formal disciplinary processes are more common amongst BAME groups in comparison to their white counterparts, which could be a reason behind fear of raising COVID-19 related concerns or asking for safer alternatives.

 What Is The NHS Doing To Address This?